gpang98/GP_AM_Velocity_Reformat/README.md

 # Project: Reformat of Velocity from ASCII to Excel CSV file

 ## Overview
-This is a simple project to read a txt file of seismic velocity file and output the in certain column in Excel
+This is a simple project to read a txt file of seismic velocity file and output in certain column in Excel

 ## Installation
-Instructions on how to install or set up your project.
+Install Jupyter Notebook

 ## Usage
-Instructions on how to use your project, including code examples if applicable.
+Used to reformat ASCII file and export to Excel CSV file.

 ## Features
-List of features or functionalities of your project.
+Use of Python codes to read ASCII file and use pandas to create dataframe and output to Excel CSV file.

 ## Contributing
-Guidelines for contributing to your project, including information on how others can contribute.
+Feel free to download all the files and code and output data to desired format and share your findings.

 ## License
-Information about the license of your project.
+Using all Open source codes.
+The input data is taken originally from NAPIMS.

 ## Support
-Contact information for support or assistance with your project.
+No support will be provided.

 ## Acknowledgements
-Any acknowledgements or credits you want to give to others who have contributed to your project.
+Acknowledgements my mate, A.Maftei for providing the input files.